bldl/java-variance/README.md

 This project provides Java annotations that enable fine-grained specification of variance for class generics, improving flexibility in generic programming.

+> **DISCLAIMER:**
+> This project is not intended for production use.
+It's an incomplete implementation with limited support for certain use cases.
+It should be viewed as a tool for experimenting with variance in Java.

 ## Table of Contents

 - [Installation](#installation)